Daily Current Affairs Quiz

 📝 Concept Note

+India co-founded the International Solar Alliance at COP21 alongside France, headquartered in Gurugram.
 The first Global Stocktake concluded at COP28 Dubai (2023), calling for transitioning away from fossil fuels — a historic first mention of fossil fuels in COP decision text.

-🎯 Concept Kit
+🎯 Concept Kit — tap to expand

-Use “architectural shift from Kyoto to Paris” when explaining the move from top-down binding targets (Annex I only) to bottom-up voluntary pledges (all parties).
-Use “ambition mechanism” when discussing the ratchet mechanism requiring progressively stronger NDCs every five years.
-Common mistake: Students confuse the Paris Agreement (2015, voluntary NDCs for ALL parties, bottom-up architecture) with the Kyoto Protocol (1997, legally binding targets for Annex I/developed countries ONLY, top-down architecture).
+| ✍️ Mains Keywords | CBDR-RC, NDC architecture, voluntary vs binding commitments, climate equity, bottom-up vs top-down approach, transparency framework, global stocktake.
+Use "architectural shift from Kyoto to Paris" when explaining the move from top-down binding targets (Annex I only) to bottom-up voluntary pledges (all parties).
+Use "ambition mechanism" when discussing the ratchet mechanism** requiring progressively stronger NDCs every five years. ** |

-The Paris Agreement makes transparency and reporting legally binding under the Enhanced Transparency Framework, but the actual emission targets within NDCs are self-determined and voluntary with no penalty mechanism for non-compliance.
-Exam tip: UPSC 2022 Prelims asked about Paris Agreement provisions.
+| 📌 Exam Tip | UPSC 2022 Prelims asked about Paris Agreement provisions.
 Key distinctions to remember: the Agreement was adopted at COP21 (December 12, 2015) and entered into force on November 4, 2016 — the fastest entry into force of any major multilateral treaty.
+The US withdrew under Trump (effective November 2020) and rejoined under Biden (February 2021), then withdrew again under Trump 2.0 (January 2025**). ** |

-The US withdrew under Trump (effective November 2020) and rejoined under Biden (February 2021), then withdrew again under Trump 2.0 (January 2025).
-Interview angle: If Paris targets are voluntary with no enforcement mechanism, what prevents free-riding?
-Is the “naming and shaming” approach through the Global Stocktake sufficient, or does the climate crisis require a return to Kyoto-style binding obligations?
+| 🎤 Interview | If Paris targets are voluntary with no enforcement mechanism, what prevents free-riding?
+Is the "naming and shaming" approach through the Global Stocktake** sufficient, or does the climate crisis require a return to Kyoto-style binding obligations? |

 Question 7 of 30